sbg/sevenbridges-r/README.md

 ```

 If you are not running latest R, first install R 3.3 following instruction [here](http://www.bioconductor.org/install/#install-R), after you successfully installed
-R 3.3, if you are using Rstudio, please close and restart Rstudio, it will detech the
+R 3.3, if you are using Rstudio, please close and restart Rstudio, it will detect the
 new install.
 Then install `sevenbridges` package.

 ```r